New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Halifax also offers tailor-made features with mortgages for people over 70, such as potential capital build-up, additional borrowing capabilities, flexible repayment periods, no product or booking fees, and more—all helping to ensure a comfortable financial future after retirement age.

-For more information about Halifax’s range of mortgages available to those aged 70 and over, please visit Halifax Interest Only Mortgage For Over 70s.
+For more information about Halifax’s range of mortgages available to those aged 70 and over, please visit Halifax Interest-Only Mortgage For Over 70s.

 Equity Release Council (ERC) regulated products typically offer a tax-free lump sum payment released against the value of a person’s property to help cover any expenses; this money can be taken either in one go or staggered over time, and no interest is paid on it until after the loan has been completed.
-However, it’s important to note that this type of borrowing should always be considered cautiously as it could potentially affect eligibility for means-tested benefits.
+However, it’s important to note that this type of borrowing should always be considered cautiously, as it could potentially affect eligibility for means-tested benefits.

 Mortgages for Over 60s

-As you approach retirement and your income changes, finding the right type of mortgage to suit your financial situation can be difficult.
+As you approach retirement and your income changes, finding the correct type of mortgage to suit your financial situation can be difficult.
 Mortgages for over-60s are designed to give customers aged 60 and above greater financial freedom during this stage of life, allowing them to remain in their existing homes after retirement with reduced monthly or no fees.

 Navigating the financial landscape in retirement can be daunting for many.
 Fortunately, with various financial solutions such as lifetime mortgages, home equity release, and retirement interest-only mortgages, retirees can leverage the value in their homes to supplement their retirement income.
 It’s worth discussing the offerings from financial institutions such as the Principality Building Society, Newcastle Building Society, Bank of Scotland, Nottingham Building Society, and the West Bromwich Building Society.